mvrl/proM3E/README.md

 ## 🔥 Large Mulitmodal Ecological Datasets

 We release [MultiNat](https://huggingface.co/datasets/MVRL/MultiNat), a truly multimodal dataset containing six paired modalities for evaluating large ecological models.
+The precomputed embeddings are available as parquet.
+The raw observations can be downloaded using `train.csv`, `val.csv` and `test.csv`.

 📑 Citation